cho-regin/yabe/Docs/README.txt

 		  (Yabe client certificate with private key, remote device or Hub certificate).
 		  The optional certificat password is not saved in the file.
 The value has to be given each time.
+		  The remote devices certificates or CAs file could be a concatenation of several certificates in a unique .pem file.
+It's not required if it share the same direct CA as Yabe.
 		- Non standard uncyphered, unauthenticated ws:// can be use for test.
 		- Today on Windows 10 TLS1.3 is not operational by default.
 You should configure the system to accept it using regedit (add  manually the Branch